mideind/GreynirTerms/README.md

-This entry causes all forms of the lemma _rannsókn_, along with the corresponding English form (_investigation/investigations/study/studies_), to be eligible as placeholders in templates, for female-gendered nouns.
+This entry causes all forms of the lemma _rannsókn_, along with the corresponding English form (_investigation/investigations/study/studies_), to be eligible as placeholders in templates, for feminine nouns.

 The rare term glossary file has the following format: